 On Stage and Off, La MaMa Knows How to Break Ground

 Said Yoo of the three-part, $50 million capital plan, “These renovations are about the future of La MaMa, the future of our artistic community, and our neighborhood.
 The future of our city and the necessity of spaces like La MaMa in the world of the future where there is creativity and experimentation, diverse perspectives, inclusivity and access, and pushing the limits of human potential — all of this is essential.”
-On October 25, La MaMa honors Tony Award-winning playwright Lisa Kron at their annual gala, with guest performances by Taylor Mac, Erin Markey, Gunnar Montana, and, Olympia Dukakis.
+On October 25, La MaMa honors Tony Award-winning playwright Lisa Kron at their annual gala, with guest performances by Taylor Mac, Erin Markey, Gunnar Montana, and Olympia Dukakis.

 Next on the horizon is the 2018 edition of the biannual La MaMa Puppet Festival — touted as their biggest yet — running Nov.
 1-25.
 The director and curator of the festival since the beginning has been Denise Greber, a Downtown actress who has been with La MaMa since 1999.
 “I started working with Ellen [Stewart] on a puppet series in 2004,”Greber noted.
 “Ellen always loved puppetry.
 It’s always been at least 20 percent of the programming at La MaMa.
 It was a small series at first.
 But it’s continued to grow.”